ReplicatAudio/HackPad/README.md

 Based on [```launchpad_py```](https://github.com/FMMT666/launchpad.py) so this should cover any model available (in theory) but I only have access to an mkII.

+**Inspired by [LPHK](https://github.com/nimaid/LPHK) which is an amazing project, that you may very well find more useful than this.
+I only wrote this because I prefer to regular python for the pad actions and do not really need a GUI.**

 ## Setup
 ```bash
 pip install launchpad_py